What Causes a Need for Tooth Whitening?

 Whitening a Discolored Tooth after Root Canal

-After the root canal, your teeth usually become much darker than the rest of your natural teeth.
+After a root canal, your teeth usually become much darker than the rest of your natural teeth.

 The root canal teeth can be whitened by a special technique known as internal or non-vital whitening without using of veneers or crowns.
 Discoloration is removed by applying a bleaching agent to the teeth enamel.
 The most popular and safest agent used nowadays is sodium perborate.
 When mixed with hydrogen peroxide, sodium perborate makes the teeth significantly whiter.
 In case of severe discoloration, it is safe to mix sodium perborate with a 3% solution of hydrogen peroxide.
 Sometimes, several follow-up treatments are necessary to reach the white color you need.